Alexeyisme/agentrylab/README.md

 - `--resume/--no-resume`: Resume from checkpoint or start fresh (default: resume)

 > **📚 Full docs**: See `src/agentrylab/docs/CLI.md` for complete command reference.

+User-in-the-loop:
+- `agentrylab say <preset.yaml> <thread-id> "message" [--user-id USER]` appends a user message into a thread.
+- Works with scheduled user nodes (role `user`) so messages are consumed on their turns.

 ## ⚙️ Configuration